Which city is cheaper, Anchorage or Savannah?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Anchorage and Savannah are popular destinations to visit in the summer with plenty of activities.
-Also, most visitors come to Anchorage for the family-friendly experiences during these months.
+Many visitors come to Savannah in the summer for the beaches and the family-friendly experiences.
+Also, most visitors come to Anchorage for the hiking and the family-friendly experiences during these months.

 Savannah is much warmer than Anchorage in the summer.
-The temperature in Savannah is usually 82°F (28°C) in July, and Anchorage stays around 59°F (15°C).
+The daily temperature in Savannah averages around 82°F (28°C) in July, and Anchorage fluctuates around 59°F (15°C).

 It's quite sunny in Anchorage.
 The sun comes out a lot this time of the year in Savannah.
 Savannah usually receives more sunshine than Anchorage during summer.
 Savannah gets 267 hours of sunny skies, while Anchorage receives 240 hours of full sun in the summer.